 Direct payments represent a continuation, within the personalisation agenda, of these discouraged personal feelings and interactions.
 One Care Manager interviewed expressed concern about feelings and personal interactions when saying “when does that professional bit end and the friendship start?”.

 Personal assistants, however much the personal is valued, remain in the territory of the public sphere, whilst feeling and acting very much like the private.
 As suggested in the previous chapters and previous studies (Ungerson 1999; Manthorpe & Hindes 2010) the personal traits of personal assistants were important in the recruitment process (if they didn’t already know their personal assistant).
 However, terms of relationships are often difficult to negotiate.
-Emily ,,ing:
+Emily describes the potential confusion and tensions between, what may have felt like a friendly act and what is part of the ‘commodified’ relationship, discussing the difficulties associated with buying ‘friendly’ support: